crazy-max/swarm-cronjob/docs/faq.md

 ## Timezones

-By default, all interpretation and scheduling is done with the specified timezone through `--timezone` flag or `TZ` environment variable (default to `UTC`).
+By default, all interpretation and scheduling is done with your local timezone (`TZ` environment variable).

 Individual cron schedules may also override the time zone they are to be interpreted in by providing an additional space-separated field at the beginning of the cron spec, of the form `CRON_TZ=Asia/Tokyo`.